archeranimesh/SBOPython/ReadMe.md

 This is a notes taking repository which will have code and my understanding of the course.
 Kindly mail me if there an issue with copyright will try to remove it.

+## Preface ##

+The basic building block of Object Oriented programming is the idea of encapsulating the data with the method which access and modifies them. **Abstract Data Type** confirms on this view, where we encapsulate both data and the methods which operates on the data. **ADT** can be implemented in multiple ways with each way having a pros and cons.
+We have to weigh these pros and cons of a particular implementation before using a particular implementation.

 ## References ##